SamanthaHighPhD/shphd.io/blog-starter-app/_posts/Udacity-2019.md

 ---
-title: 'Furthering education with Udacity'
+title: 'Furthering Education with Udacity'
 excerpt: 'After gaining my Ph.D. in Biology and travelling around the world I decided to learn more about computer science through a Udacity Course.'
 coverImage: '/assets/blog/banners/Rainbow05Blue.jpg'
 date: '2019-03-16T10:05:45-07:00'